Parmicciano/themasternetwork/content/en/installation.md

 Update node_installer.sh
 -----------------------------------------------
-Update node_installer.sh file
-Now modify the .env file which look like this
+Update node_installer.sh file to specify options.
+Don't forget the apikey, you will find it by creating an <a href="https://masternetwork.dev">account</a>.
+Otherwirse you will not be paid.
 <code-block active>

   ```bash